limshoonkit/ros2-px4-agent-ws/README.md

 If you're experiencing low frame rates for scene rendering or image publishing, try disabling colliders in the scene.
 The VLM only requires the visual mesh, so colliders are unnecessary for its operation.

 ### 4. Strict Goal Threshold
 The goal threshold may be too tight for larger objects.
-In such cases, try setting the goal position at the edge of the object rather than its center of mass.
+In such cases, try setting the goal position at the edge of the object rather than its center of mass or adjust the threshold accordingly.